 The r/K selection theory of life-history patterns has been in use for a long time, and serves as a useful tool to introduce the concept of survivorship curves (I recommend that you see this post if you need a refresher on the theory).
-However, there have been several different definitions used for r/K selection in scientific literature, leading to disagreement and eventually, its replacement by other theories.
+However, there have been several different definitions used for r/K selection in scientific literature, leading to disagreement regarding it’s application.
+The r/selection theory has even been used to justify racial differences in humans!
+In this post, we will look at the various definitions of this theory and the arguments that explore the issues with r/k selection theory, eventually leading to it’s replacement by other theories of life cycles.

 Gregory D. Perry in his 1981 paper identified 4 separate definitions being used for r/K survival strategies, as follows-

 — r-selection is the selection for maximum population growth in uncrowded populations.

 — K-selection is the selection for competitive ability in crowded populations.

 — r-selection is the density-independent component of natural selection.
 This means that crowding or overpopulation is prevented by density-independent mortality along the r-part of the growth curve.

 — K-selection is the density-dependent component of natural selection, leading to mortality because of resource shortage.

 — r-species occur in habitats which last for very short times.

 — K-species occur in habitats with a long duration of stability.